rapidwebltd/rw-git-deployment/README.md

 ## Features

 * Integration with GitHub and GitLab push webhooks
-* Deployment and dependency installation is done in a temporaru location before syncronising with the deployment directory
+* Dependency installation is done in a temporary location before syncronising with the deployment directory
 * Installation/updating of backend components using `composer`
 * Automated running of `gulp` tasks